Moving Light Adaptive Colonoscopy Reconstruction via Illumination-Attenuation-Aware 3D Gaussian Splatting: Experiment Settings

 \subsection{Implementation Details}

-We train ColIAGS using Pytorch~\cite{pytorch} framework on a single NVIDIA GeForce RTX 4090.
+We train ColIAGS using Pytorch framework on a single NVIDIA GeForce RTX 4090.
 Following the previous settings~\cite{3dgs,depth_hyper,scaffold}, we set $\lambda_1$, $\lambda_2$, $\lambda_3$ as 0.2, (0.2-0.01 with exponential decay), 0.01, respectively.
-The cosine embedding strategies in IMIA and IRVE are configured with dimensions of 10 and 5, respectively($D_\mathbf{v}=10$ $D_\theta=5$).
+The cosine embedding strategies in IMVE and IMIA are configured with dimensions of 10 and 5, respectively.
+More details can be found in our released code.